 Previous Medical Conditions or Comments – Record conditions such as arthritis, heart disease, periodontal disease, chronic skin infections, etc. We are primarily interested in any long-term, chronic or serious medical conditions or complications related to excess weight.

 by mail: APOP PO Box 6343, Ocean Isle, NC 28469

-Please return forms no later than November 7, 2016.
+Please return forms by December 1st.
 If you need additional time, please contact me at DrErnieWard@gmail.com.

 Thank you again for your help.
 Your efforts are helping turn the tide in the war against obesity-related illness and death.